 Effect of experimental factors on tick competence

 Our analysis of vector competence references demonstrated the importance of the experimental design on vector competence results.
-Several factors related to the choices of biological material and methodologies were tested.
 The ASFV titre in the inoculum for infecting ticks appears as a key parameter in the vectorial competence experiments, with likelihood of tick infection above 50% when ASFV load was higher than 106 HAD50/mL.
 Accordingly, a threshold of 105.75 HAD50/mL was previously determined by Ribeiro (Ribeiro et al., 2015) for the specific ability of O. erraticus to maintain and multiply two Portuguese ASFV strains.
 Forth et al. (2020) also demonstrated an impact of ASFV titre on tick infection probability and load.
 Soon after ingestion, ASFV has to cross the tick midgut barrier to be amplified in replication units localized in tick endothelial cells and then enter the tick hemolymph (Burrage, 2013).
-These results may suggest that the tick midgut and other tick membranes act as porous surfaces; the probability of ASFV entry would thus depend on the number of available pores and on the virus load (Franz et al., 2015).
+This suggests that the tick midgut and other tick membranes act as porous surfaces; the probability of ASFV entry would thus depend on the number of available pores and on the virus load (Franz et al., 2015).
 Tick immune system such as RNAi could also block low level of ASFV infection (Forth et al., 2020).

 The development stage of ticks had a significant impact on tick infection status, with better results for late stages (from nymph 4 to adults).
 This pattern confirms previous results on O. erraticus-Tomar and O. erraticus-OURT88/1 from Ribeiro (Ribeiro et al., 2015).
 This was explained by higher blood volume intake for late and large stages, and therefore highest ASFV titre inside the tick after blood meal digestion.
 In addition, even if female take a larger blood meal than males, we found no effect of observed sexual dimorphism in adults on the likelihood of tick infection which is in agreement with Ribeiro et al. (2015).
 In this study, the authors suggest that, in adults, the number of ASFV particles already reached a certain threshold necessary to cause tick infection.